seneubert/maven-review/README.md

 * Every working group member (in the later stages every member of the collaboration) can add items to the list.
 The maven reviewer has the last word on assigning priorities.
 * The maven reviewer has the last word on when they consider an item done.
 In that case the item is clearly marked as done.

+### Analysis Triage
+With an analysis backlog in place and properly maintained it will become much more transparent what is still needed to bring an analysis to a state where it can be released.
+The priorisation of items on the ToDo list is crucial because it allows a shift of focus from the question "How can we complete everything requested in time?" to the question: "Which items are the most important to get right?
+Which of those do we have completed when the deadline hits?".

+Analysis, like any project, are never really finished.
+At some point the reviewers have to take the decision when the analyses team should stop.
+We argue that it is better to make this decision transparent in the form of the analysis backlog.
+This includes stating clearly which items will not be completed for the release (because they are not worth it).
+On the other hand this kind of transparency should make it also more acceptable to delay a release to the next opportunity if the backlog is not completed yet.

+The prioritised backlog provides the basis for this decision making process, which happens in discussion between the reviewers and the analysis team.

 ### Code review
 In our view a data analysis consists of the following artefacts
 * The input data as delivered by the experiment;